-Confliction 1.
-Indicondit cate whether you, your spouse, or anyone in your immediate family meets either of the following If so, ir person ndicate and describe the precise nature of your relationship and the nature of the business that such or entity is transacting or will be transacting with the School.
-I/we do not know of any such persons.
-Yes conduc cate if you, your spouse, or other immediate family members anticipate conducting, or are ting, any business with the School or a contractor who is conducting business with the School.
-If so, indicate the precise nature of the business that is being or will be conducted.
-I/we do not anticipate conducting any such business.
-Yes membe a Schoo e any potential ethical or legal conflicts of interest that would (or are likely to) exist for you as a profit of the School Governing Board or another School or non-profit board.
-[Note that being a parent of student, serving on another Contract School's Governing Board, or being employed by the School flicts for certain issues that should be disclosed.]
-None Yes.
+Governing Board Member Biodioodia Form (Germanaes) Conflicts 1.
+Indicate whether you, your spouse, or anyone in your immediate family meets either of the following conditions: Is doing or plans to do business with the School (whether as an individual or as a director, officer, employee or agent of any entity).
+Any entity in which one of the above-identified individuals has an interest is doing business or plans to do business with the School.
+If so, indicate and describe the precise nature of your relationship and the nature of the business that such person or entity is transacting or will be transacting with the School.
+J I/we do not know of any such persons.J Yes 2.
+Indicate if you, your spouse, or other immediate family members anticipate conducting, or are conducting, any business with the School or a contractor who is conducting business with the School.
+If so, please indicate the precise nature of the business that is being or will be conducted.

+Indicate any potential ethical or legal conflicts of interest that would (or are likely to) exist for you as a member of the School Governing Board or another School or non-profit board.
+[Note that being a parent of a School student, serving on another Contract School's Governing Board, or being employed by the School are conflicts for certain issues that should be disclosed.] ☐ None ☐ Yes.
 If Yes, please provide additional information.

-1. Indica professi answer ares for Schools Contracting with an Educational Service Provider ate whether you, your spouse, or any immediate family member knows (i.e., beyond a casual or onal acquaintance) any employees, officers, owners, directors or agents of that provider.
-If the is in the affirmative, describe any such relationship.
-I/we do not know of any such persons.
-Yes
+Disclosures for Schools Contracting with an Educational Service Provider

+Indicate whether you, your spouse, or any immediate family member knows (i.e., beyond a casual 0 professional acquaintance) any employees, officers, owners, directors or agents of that provider.
+If t the answer is in the affirmative, describe any such relationship.

+I/we do not l know ot any such persons 1 Voc